LawrenceWarren/KoMo2/README.md

 ![The memory window](./res/readme-pictures/memory.png)

-The large scrolling window that takes up the majority of the _KoMo2_ GUI is the memory window - this displays what is loaded into the ARM emulator's memory at the time, and at what address.
+The large scrolling window that takes up the majority of the _KoMo2_ GUI is the memory window - this displays what is loaded into the ARM emulator's memory at each given address.

 You can scroll up and down this window to view a wide range of memory addresses - the ARM emulators address bus is 32-bit.

 As you look at the memory window, you can see red buttons on each row.
 These buttons can be toggled on or off to set breakpoints within the ARM emulator, which will pause execution of the program if the Program Counter reaches that memory address.

+Furthermore, the address stored in the Program Counter is highlighted in yellow in the memory window if it in view.

 ##### The terminal